 Getting Your Boat Home:

 Your kayak will be ready to car-top back to your home shop at the conclusion of the class.
-Be sure your vehicle is capable of securely transporting a kayak, and that you have straps and line available.
+Be sure your vehicle is capable of securely transporting a kayak, and that you have straps, padding and line available.
 Pygmy Boats and the boat shop you are building your kayak in will not be able to store your boat for you, or provide shop space for you to complete construction.
 Some boat shops do rent space but such arrangements would need to be made with them in advance.

 Completing Your Boat:

 At the conclusion of class you will have completed several of the major construction steps required to assemble your Pygmy kayak, but you will still have some work to do before you can start paddling.
 It is suggested that you have an indoor or covered work space available to complete the final steps of construction.
 You will likely have gained all the skill and confidence you will need to complete construction of your boat without further assistance.
 However, if you do have questions while working at home our expert construction advisers are available to assist you by phone or e-mail.
 Please do not hesitate to call us with questions.
 We encourage it.